Talk to us

 What Predictive AI Actually Means

 Predictive AI is a broad term that covers any system that uses historical data to generate probabilistic forecasts about future events.
-At its core, the question predictive AI answers is: given everything we know about what has happened, what is most likely to happen next — and with what confidence?
+The question predictive AI answers is: given everything we know about what has happened, what is most likely to happen next - and with what confidence?

 For enterprises, this translates into concrete operational value: anticipating demand before it materializes, detecting equipment degradation before it becomes failure, identifying fraud patterns before transactions complete, and recognizing customer churn signals before contracts end.